Case Study Results

 The Case Study Program

-Eligibility: The pre-requisites for the Viva Case Study Program: a minimum of two-years extension of your Viva program.
+Eligibility: The pre-requisites for the Viva Case Study Program: a minimum of three-years on any Viva program.

 Training the Trainer

-Each office must have a Project Manager for the Case Study training, execution of targets and reporting of statistics and information.
+Each office must have a Project Manager for the Case Study training, (Lead Hygienist or Hygiene Coordinator) for execution of targets and reporting of statistics and information.

 Forms & Monthly Reports